 - Big Damn Heroes: Evan in the second book, when he eats Monster Blood and grows enough to be able to burst into the classroom, save Conan from Cuddles and fight off the giant hamster.
 He almost gets his head bitten off but the magic in the Monster Blood runs out right on time.

-- Big, Friendly Dog: Trigger the cocker spaniel, who's friendly to pretty much everyone.
+- Big Friendly Dog: Trigger the cocker spaniel, who's friendly to pretty much everyone.

 - Bully Hunter: Andy has shades of this in the first book.
 She despises the Beymer twins for their bullying and stands up for Evan when they pick on him.
 She also stands up for him to Conan.

 - Butt-Monkey: Evan.
 Nothing ever works out for him, his parents are always leaving him with other relatives he doesn't like and who don't like him either, he's picked on and beaten up, and he finds himself stuck in situations involving a horrible living blob creature.